Coronavirus Covid 19: IMF warns of worst economic crisis since the Great Depression

-International Monetary Fund managing director Kristalina Georgieva has described the scale of the COIVD-19 economic crisis as "the worst economic fallout since the Great Depression".
+International Monetary Fund managing director Kristalina Georgieva has described the scale of the Covid-19 economic crisis as "the worst economic fallout since the Great Depression".

 In a speech, the IMF leader said the world was being confronted with a "crisis like no other".